BMI Calculator

 Interpreting Your BMI Result: The BMI Chart

-The standard BMI categories, as defined by the World Health Organization (WHO), are the same for both men and women:
+The standard adult BMI categories, as defined by the World Health Organization (WHO), are the same for both men and women:

 • Below 18.5: Underweight